 Typing: A type refers to a collection of values that share some property.
-Typing generally refers to use of types in order to both capture invariants (a property that is expected to always hold) of programs (or functions), and ensure its correctness and definitely exclude certain classes of programming errors.
+Typing generally refers to use of types in order to both capture invariants (a property that is expected to always hold) of programs (or functions), and to ensure its correctness and hence definitely exclude certain classes of programming errors.
 Typing also help maps variables (or constants) to types.

 Description of passing styles